 Alumni Grant: A tuition reduction for students who have completed St. Catherine University or University of St. Thomas bachelor's degrees.

-This past May, St. Catherine University and the University of St. Thomas announced the end of their formal collaboration on their joint social work programs.
-We are planning for this change to take effect August 23, 2019.
-The St. Kate's - St. Thomas School of Social Work will continue to operate as a collaborative through the 2018–2019 academic year, and the two universities are working closely together toward a smooth and supportive transition for all of our students, faculty, alumnae/i, and community partners.
+St. Catherine University and the University of St. Thomas are ending their formal collaboration on their joint social work programs.
+This change will take effect August 23, 2019.
+The St. Kate's - St. Thomas School of Social Work continued to operate as a collaborative through the 2018–2019 academic year, and the two universities have worked closely together toward a smooth and supportive transition for all of our students, faculty, alumnae/i, and community partners.

 We will provide updates once the exact timeline is known and will create and update FAQ as details are known.